configcat/docs/website/docs/sdk-reference/elixir.md

 In the *ConfigCat SDK*, we use the default Elixir's [Logger](https://hexdocs.pm/logger/Logger.html) so you can customise as you like.

-Info level logging helps to inspect how a feature flag was evaluated:
+Debug level logging helps to inspect how a feature flag was evaluated:

 ```bash
 [debug]  Evaluating get_value('isPOCFeatureEnabled').